pablomics-004/H_contortus_Transcriptomics/doc/Abstract_RNAgels_2.md

 **Expected results**

 For the current class project, based on the workflow proposed, the following outcomes are expected:

-* **De novo transcriptome assembly** of *H. contortus* resistant and susceptible strains, yielding a high-quality dataset for downstream analyses.
 * **Differential expression profiling**, identifying sets of genes upregulated in resistant versus susceptible parasites.
 * **Functional annotation** of candidate genes using BLAST, focusing on key families such as ABC transporters, ligand-gated ion channels, and detoxification enzymes (cytochrome P450s, glutathione-S-transferases).
 * **Biological interpretation** of transcriptomic signatures, linking gene expression changes to resistance mechanisms (e.g., efflux activity, neuromuscular regulation, xenobiotic metabolism).